olgaminaieva/volvo-interview/README.md

 ## How to run test-cases locally
 1. npm install
 2. npm run test
-3. npm run report:generate

 ## How to run test-cases with the Docker
 1. npm run docker:build
 2. npm run docker:run
-3. npm run docker:report:copy
-4. npm run report:generate

 ## How to run test-cases with the Docker-compose
 1. npm run compose:up
-When you need to stop the containers please run the following command:
 2. npm run compose:down

 ## How to generate a report from test results
--locally:
+1. locally:
-1. npm run report:generate
+ - npm run report:generate
--with docker:
+2. with docker:
-1. npm run docker:report:copy
+ - npm run docker:report:copy
-2. npm run report:generate
+ - npm run report:generate
--with docker-compose:
+3. with docker-compose:
-1. npm run compose:report:copy
+ - npm run compose:report:copy
-2. npm run report:generate
+ - npm run report:generate

 ## Parallel execution of tests